ray-project/ray/doc/source/rllib-env.rst

     --- Starting policy server at localhost:9900
     ---

-    # To connect from other terminals:
+    # To connect and run rollouts from other terminals:
     >>> python cartpole_client.py --use-connector
+    Querying server for new policy weights...
     Generating new batch of experiences.
     Total reward: 13.0
     Total reward: 11.0
     ...
     Sending batch of 1000 steps back to server.
+    Querying server for new policy weights...
+    ...
+    Total reward: 200.0

+For the best performance, when possible we recommend using ``ConnectorClient`` for client-side inference.

 Logging off-policy actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~